Skip to content

 tools list

 Optional.
-A list of Tool (or MCP tools) exposed to the script as global async callables.
-Because Tools are async, scripts must call them inside an async def and await them (see the PythonScript docs).
+A list of Tool (or MCP tools) exposed to the script as global functions — scripts call them directly (see the PythonScript docs).
 Passing None or an empty list means no tools are bound.

 None